KnightInWhiteSatin/RepData_PeerAssessment1/PA1.md

 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-*5-minute interval seems to give us the closest to accurate result*
+*The mean for 5-minute intervals, being more precise, should give us the best approximation.*

 Create a new dataset that is equal to the original dataset but with the missing data filled in.